Skip to main content

 Main concepts

 Orbit's primary goal is making remote clusters feel like they are just local resources on your machine.
 For Orbit, Cluster is any remote server with Slurm on it (Slurm is the most popular workload scheduler - software that enables scheduling computing workloads on a single server or on a large interconnected fleet of servers).
-Through Orbit, you can do computing on clusters in two primary ways:
+The workflow is centered around these concepts:

 To enable all that, Orbit consists of two main components that are both installed together with Homebrew and run locally on your machine: